SaaS Billing skill

 const crypto = require('crypto');

-// Generate a cryptographically secure API key
+// Generate a cryptographically secure API key.

-function generateApiKey(prefix = 'sk') {
+function generateApiKey(prefix = 'myapp_live') {

 const key = crypto.randomBytes(32).toString('hex'); // 64 hex chars